BrandonCorey/LS_171/study_guide.md

 - 1024-49151 --> registered ports (by private entities like Mircosoft, IBM etc...), sometimes used for _ephemeral_ ports
 - 49152-65535 --> dynamic ports/private ports, cannot be registered for a specific use.
 Can be customized for services or allocated as _ephemeral_ ports

+**Ephermeral Port**
+These are temporary ports, allocated for only a short period of time for a communication session

 ### DNS (Domain Name Systen) ###
 A distributed database that translates domain names to an IP address, which can then be used to make a request to a server
 - Before sending HTTP request so server, client will commonly send DNS request to DNS server to resolve domain name used in GET request